The Dancing Lord

 “To everything there is a season, a time for every purpose under heaven...A time to weep, and a time to laugh; A time to mourn, and a time to dance.” - Ecclesiastes 3:1,4

 Dancing is a natural expression that shouldn’t be suppressed unless it entices illicit behavior.
 I’ve seen the original “Footloose” movie but only parts of the 2011 remake.
-A couple scenes from the latter I found inspiring.
+A couple of scenes from the latter I found inspiring.
 Unfortunately, much of the dancing reminded me of the “twerking” Miley Cyrus made famous at last year’s MTV Video Music Awards.
 That type of dancing should only be reserved for married couples in the privacy of their home.
 1 Thessalonians 5:22 (KJV) says, “Abstain from all appearance of evil.”

 In recent years I deejayed a few parties playing Christian music.
 Because the music and dancing gloried the Lord, supernatural manifestations have happened.
 In Matthew 11:16-17, Jesus spoke against a group of young people who wouldn’t dance...